SDMcC/Kozo-Scanner/README.md

 It processes uploaded project zips (or GitHub repo contents) entirely **in memory**, never persisting or transmitting your code to third parties.
 The logic is fully visible so you can verify exactly what is — and isn't — being checked.

+We open-sourced our scanner so you can verify that we never see your raw code.
+We analyze your project's health locally in your browser and only receive the metadata needed to build your Constitution.
 ---

 ## ✨ Features